-Multi-platform lidar data registration is increasingly in demand in lidar forest applications.
-Through the fusion of multi-platform lidar data, it can overcome the limitations of single-platform/single-scan lidar data and allow for the more complete derivation of forest structure parameters [51].
+Multiplatform LiDAR data registration is increasingly in demand in LiDAR forest applications.
+Through the fusion of multiplatform LiDAR data, it can overcome the limitations of single-platform/single-scan LiDAR data and allow for the more complete derivation of forest structure parameters [51].
 However, due to the complexity and irregularity of forests and the often absent or inaccurate GPS positioning information, traditional point cloud registration methods can hardly be used in forest environments [52].
-Recently, there have been successful attempts to develop marker free registration methods to increase the efficiency of multi-platform lidar data registration.
-Generally, these methods can be divided into two categories, i.e., looking for geometric features for registration inside the multi-platform lidar data (e.g., stem centers and stem curves) and looking for a globally optimized transformation solution based on lidar-derived tree attributes (e.g., tree height and DBH) [33-36].
-The methods using geometric features inside the point clouds have a similar idea as the proposed framework, that is using the unique tree characteristics as the referencing features [33], [34].
+Recently, there have been successful attempts to develop marker-free registration methods to increase the efficiency of multiplatform LiDAR data registration.
+Generally, these methods can be divided into two categories, i.e., looking for geometric features for registration inside the multiplatform LiDAR data (e.g., stem centers and stem curves) and looking for a globally optimized transformation solution based on LiDAR-derived tree attributes (e.g., tree height and DBH) [33]-[36].
+The methods using geometric features inside the point clouds have a similar idea as the proposed framework, which is using the unique tree characteristics as the referencing features [33], [34].
 However, compared with the proposed framework, these methods have disadvantages of less adaptability to different platforms.
-Currently, methods based on tree stem geometric features cannot be used in registrations involving top-view lidar data (e.g., UAV lidar data), because top-view lidar data cannot capture complete tree stem information.
+Currently, methods based on tree stem geometric features cannot be used in registrations involving top-view LiDAR data (e.g., UAV LiDAR data), because top-view LiDAR data cannot capture complete tree stem information.
 As to the methods using globally optimized transformation solution, they might not be achievable when the required tree attributes were inaccurate or missing.
-For example, the method proposed by Kelbe et al. [37] required accurate tree stem maps and DBH estimations, which can be hard to obtain from UAV lidar data [53]; and the method proposed by Polewski et al. [36] required a precondition that the Z axis of multi-platform lidar data should be well aligned or could be aligned by tree stem orientations, which can be hard to satisfy in complex forest environments due to the inaccurate GPS information under the forest canopy and the lack of trunk information in down-looking lidar platforms.
-The proposed registration framework only required tree locations to fuse multi-platform lidar data, and does not require any exterior information to assist the registration process, which can largely improve the multi-platform lidar data registration applicability.
+For example, the method proposed by Kelbe et al. [35] required accurate tree stem maps and DBH estimations, which can be hard to obtain from UAV LiDAR data [53], and the method proposed by Polewski et al. [36] required a precondition that the Z-axis of multiplatform LiDAR data should be well aligned or could be aligned by tree stem orientations, which can be hard to satisfy in complex forest environments due to the inaccurate GPS information under the forest canopy and the lack of trunk information in down-looking LiDAR platforms.
+The proposed registration framework only required tree locations to fuse multiplatform LiDAR data and does not require any exterior information to assist the registration process, which can largely improve the multiplatform LiDAR data registration applicability.